 The radiator is part of your vehicle's cooling system.
 It helps protect against engine failure.
 Coolant flows through the engine where it collects heat.
 From there, it travels to the radiator where the coolant releases the heat.
 If your radiator gets damaged, heat builds up inside the engine and causes failure.
 Whether you choose to fix it or replace it, you must do something.
 Unless you can afford to buy a new vehicle when your current one breaks down, that is.

 You might be surprised to learn just how easy it is to repair a damaged radiator.
-Assuming the leak is minor, you can often use a stop leak product.
-Stop leak products, such as Bar's Leaks, are designed specifically to fix radiator leaks.
-When poured into the radiator -- you may need to drain the existing coolant first, so read the instructions -- it will bind to the leak.
-The stop leak product will then harden so that coolant doesn't leak out of your vehicle's radiator.
+Assuming the leak is minor, you can try using a radiator stop leak product.
+When poured into the radiator, the compound binds to the leak.
+This product then hardens so the coolant doesn't leak out of the radiator.

 - Check the instructions to make sure you do or don't have to drain the existing coolant first.

 - Remove the radiator cap and pour liquid into a cool radiator.